 Many people have misconceptions about bankruptcy.
 Not just the process, but also about the future fallout that comes from declaring bankruptcy.
-While bankruptcy should be taken seriously, it’s often not as scary as people think, said Michael Bovee, co-founder of debt relief company, Resolve.
+While bankruptcy should be taken seriously, it’s often not as scary as people think, said Michael Bovee, co-founder of Resolve.
 “People are so afraid of bankruptcy, they don’t even look,” he said.
 “They won’t even pick up the rock and see what’s underneath.”
+Here are eight common bankruptcy myths that prevent people from making the best decision for their financial situation.

 Before choosing to file for bankruptcy, it’s important to make sure bankruptcy is the right option for your debt problems.
 To do that, you need to separate fact from fiction when it comes to common bankruptcy myths like these: